dipp/Products.DiPP/docs/source/konfiguration.rst

 alertEmailText
 ^^^^^^^^^^^^^^
 Text dieser Email::

     Dear Ladies and Gentlemen,

     The eJournal %(journal)s is pleased to inform you, that we have just published a new article.
     The full text can be found here: %(url)s

-Zur Verfügung stehende Platzhalter
+Zur Verfügung stehende Platzhalter:

 ======== =================
 Name     Bedeutung